-A press release is the standard communication for carrying a message about your campaign or your issue to the outside world.
+Although press releases are losing popularity in the age of social media, a press release is still the standard communication for carrying a message about your campaign or your issue to the outside world.
 Press releases should be saved for a newsworthy event or story.